skyms/ReservationsAPIPRD/APIDesign/reserve.md

 ### Example

-When specifying pickup and dropoff locations, you can either use latitude/longitude pairs or a place ID.
+When specifying pickup and drop-off locations, you can either use latitude/longitude pairs or a place ID.
 A place ID is just the name of an Uber saved place.
 Currently only &quot;home&quot; or &quot;work&quot; is acceptable.

 ```json
 {